-Remember, your business email address is your branding.
-If you get so upset with someone that you are sending an email that could be categorized as a flame, hit delete (yes, delete so that you have to start from scratch when calmer heads prevail) and wait until you cool off to respond — if at all.
+Remember, your business email address represents your brand.
+If you get so upset with someone that you are sending an email that could be categorized as a flame, hit delete.

 How do you respond to a flamer – if at all?

 Remember that saying “if you don’t have anything nice to say, then don’t say anything at all”?
-This statement should be your guide when creating responses to business flamers specifically, and all your email in general.
-Yes, there will be times when it best to not respond at all.
+This statement should be your guide.
+Not just when creating responses to business flamers specifically, but all your email in general.